 How to clean and maintain your Blackstone Griddle

-The best way to maintain your griddle is to let it cool for 4-5 minutes after the heat has been turned off, and then scrape it well to remove all residual food from the surface and rub oil all over it until the paper towel comes back relatively clean.
+The best way to maintain your griddle is to let it cool for 4-5 minutes after the heat has been turned off, and then scrape it well to remove all the residual food from the surface, and then rub oil all over it until the paper towel comes back relatively clean.

 If you have cooked something with a sticky sauce on it, you may want to put down some water over the particularly sticky parts while the heat is still on low, and use your scraper to clear off the griddle prior to oiling and wiping.

 The key is before you are done cleaning you want the griddle to be free of food debris, lightly oiled, and you should be able to rub a paper towel over the top without a bunch of stuff coming up.
 It won’t be 100% residue-free, but it’ll be close.

 Then, cover your griddle well and ensure that no moisture can creep in.
 If you’ll be leaving your griddle uncooked on for more than a couple of days, some people like to put down wax paper or parchment paper on top of the surface to maintain the seasoning.